ncronquist/dotfiles/README.md

 Note:
 - `Key + key` means press the first key or key combination, and then press the second key
 - `Key-key` means press both keys at the same time
+- `⬅ ⬆ ⬇ ➡` refer to the keyboard arrow keys

 ### Zsh